teelicht/resume_astro/src/pages/index.md

     level: Native
   - language: English
     level: Fluent
----

-## About Me

-I am a product and technology leader focused on building agile teams that deliver sustainable customer value.
-As Chief Product Owner at REWE International IT, I lead a unit of 30+ people responsible for our eCommerce software stack, managing product strategy, development, and budget.

-My approach is deeply rooted in agile principles, but I emphasize practical application over dogma.
-I utilize scaling frameworks and Flight Levels to manage dependencies and empower teams.
-My goal is to create clear systems that allow people to do their best work.

-### The 4 Pillars of My Leadership Style

-**Trust**
+leadershipPillars:
+  - title: Trust
-Trust does not need to be earned first; it is given in advance.
+    description: Trust does not need to be earned first; it is given in advance.
 I am convinced that we all possess the inner drive to do great work and to celebrate successes together.

-**Openness**
+  - title: Openness
-Psychological safety is the foundation of goal-oriented collaboration.
+    description: Psychological safety is the foundation of goal-oriented collaboration.
 Only those who dare to take risks and address mistakes openly can move organisations forward.
 I view open communication as the fuel for team development.

-**Excellenz**
+  - title: Excellence
-I enjoy working with people who are better in their field than I am – that is my standard for a strong team.
+    description: I enjoy working with people who are better in their field than I am – that is my standard for a strong team.
 The specialists know the "how"; I provide the "why" and the appropriate framework.

-**Empowerment**
+  - title: Empowerment
-Standing still is not an option.
+    description: Standing still is not an option.
 I consider it my duty to recognise and foster individual potential.
 Employee development is not just a gain for the organisation, but a necessary investment in the personal future of every single individual.
+about: |
+  I am a product and technology leader focused on building agile teams that deliver sustainable customer value.
+As Chief Product Owner at REWE International IT, I lead a unit of 30+ people responsible for our eCommerce software stack, managing product strategy, development, and budget.

+  My approach is deeply rooted in agile principles, but I emphasize practical application over dogma.
+I utilize scaling frameworks and Flight Levels to manage dependencies and empower teams.
+My goal is to create clear systems that allow people to do their best work.
+---

 ## Work Experience